Child’s body found in freezer in Las Vegas; mother’s boyfriend arrested - NewsBreak

 Police said on Tuesday morning, an elementary-aged child arrived at school and handed a note from her mother to a teacher.
 Police said the note stated that the mother was being held against her will and that she didn’t know where her other preschool-aged child was.

 After the teacher reported the note, police set up a surveillance operation near the home.
 Around 10 a.m.
-Tuesday, police saw a man, later identified as Toseland, and a woman leave the home, after which police pulled them over.Boyfriend accused of killing Las Vegas child, keeping body in freezer, identified
+Tuesday, police saw a man, later identified as Toseland, and a woman leave the home, after which police pulled them over.LOCAL: Family of man shot dead by Jefferson Parish deputies demands transparency

 The woman told police she had not seen her preschool-aged son since Dec.
 11. She also said her boyfriend, Toseland, had abused her and did not allow her to leave the house or go into certain areas of the home, according to police.